camlsys/aireg-bench/README.md

 As governments around the world move to regulate AI, there is growing interest in using Large Language Models (LLMs) to assess whether or not an AI system complies with a given AI regulation (AIR).
 However, there is presently no way to benchmark the performance of LLMs at this task.

-To start to fill this void, we introduce the AIR-Bench benchmark: a legal expert-annotated dataset designed to test how well LLMs can assess compliance with the EU AI Act (AIA).
+To start to fill this void, we introduce the AIReg-Bench benchmark: a legal expert-annotated dataset designed to test how well LLMs can assess compliance with the EU AI Act (AIA).

 We created this dataset through a two-step process: